Chief Executive: Adrian Wootton OBE

 Who we are

-Adrian Wootton OBE is the Chief Executive of Film London, the agency charged with developing the screen industries in the capital, and the British Film Commission, the unit responsible for promoting the UK as the best place to produce feature films and high-end television.
+Adrian Wootton OBE is the Chief Executive of Film London (the agency charged with developing the screen industries in the capital) and the British Film Commission, the unit responsible for promoting the UK as the best place to produce feature films and high-end television.

-Adrian is a Programme Advisor to the BFI London Film Festival, Venice Film Festival and Noir in Festival, Milan.
-He was the Founding Director of Shots in the Dark, Nottingham’s crime and mystery film festival and is the Curator of Cinema Made in Italy.
+Before his appointment to the BFI, he was founding Director of Broadway Media Centre in Nottingham and Director of the Bradford Playhouse & Film Theatre.
+Adrian is a Programme Advisor to the British Film Institute’s London Film Festival; Venice Film Festival; Noir in Fest, Milan; the Founding Director of Shots in the Dark, Nottingham’s crime and mystery film festival and the Curator of the UK Italian film showcase Cinema Made in Italy.

-He frequently lectures nationally and internationally, as well as curating film programmes and retrospectives on subjects as diverse as Elvis Presley, Raymond Chandler, Graham Greene, Frank Sinatra and the Rolling Stones for numerous organisations, including BFI Southbank.
+He regularly broadcasts and reviews films for Radio 4 and contributes articles to various newspapers and magazines, including The Guardian and Sight & Sound.
+He frequently lectures nationally and internationally, as well as curating film programmes and retrospectives for numerous organizations, including BFI Southbank, on a wide variety of subjects, as diverse as Elvis Presley, Raymond Chandler, Graham Greene, Frank Sinatra and the Rolling Stones.

 In 2012, Adrian received an Honorary Doctorate in the Arts and was appointed Visiting Professor of Film & Media at Norwich University of the Arts.
-In 2014 he received an Honorary Doctorate of Letters from The University of East Anglia.
-In 2017, he was awarded an OBE for his services to film in the Queen's Birthday Honours.

 Read more from our CEO